Neil2813/Churnalist/Backend/README.md

-# DRIFT Backend Engine
+# Churnalist Backend Engine

-The **DRIFT Backend** ingests articles, dispatches multi-agent analysis jobs, and coordinates a five-agent intelligence core that hunts sources, weaves events, mines claims, investigates drift, and builds a truth trail—backed by an LLM inference engine, a vector/lexical retrieval layer, an evidence store, and pipeline telemetry.
+The **Churnalist Backend** ingests articles, dispatches multi-agent analysis jobs, and coordinates a five-agent intelligence core that hunts sources, weaves events, mines claims, investigates drift, and builds a truth trail—backed by an LLM inference engine, a vector/lexical retrieval layer, an evidence store, and pipeline telemetry.

 ---